What is Hospice?

 The treatment provided through hospice is aimed at the whole person, not just the disease.
 Hospice focuses on both the ill person and the family.
 Care is provided by an interdisciplinary team including the physician, community nurses, PSWs, Hospice Coordinators and Hospice Volunteers, social worker, nutritionist, occupational and physical therapists.

-The Care Services area of our website offers many services to our residents, including the Medical Equipment Loan Program, In Home Volunteer Visiting Program, Financial Assistance Program, Bereavement Support, the Residential Hospice and more.
+The Care Services area of our website offers many services to our residents, including the Medical Equipment Loan Program, In Home Volunteer Visiting Program, Caregiver Support, Bereavement Support, the Residential Hospice and more.

 For more information about these programs check out the links to the left.